Explore Namibia 2018

 - Photographic tuition if needed (see note below)

 *Single accommodation will be provided most (hopefully all) nights.
 Please note however that accommodation is extremely limited in some parts of Namibia with lodges often being block booked years in advance.
-There may therefore be one or two nights when you will be required to share a twin room.
+If we are fully booked there will therefore be two nights when some of you will be required to share a twin room.

 What’s Not Included